 A Human Rights City

-In Swansea our aim is to become a Human Rights City and recognise that this means embracing a vision of vibrant, diverse, fair and safe communities built on the foundations of universal human rights.
+Swansea has become a Human Rights City.
+We recognise that this means embracing a vision of vibrant, diverse, fair and safe communities built on the foundations of universal human rights.

 They can never be taken away, although they can sometimes be restricted - for example if a person breaks the law, or in the interests of national security.

 These basic rights are based on shared values like dignity, fairness, equality, respect and independence.
 These values are defined and protected by law.
 In Britain our human rights are protected by the Human Rights Act 1998.

 A Human Rights City is a city where the local authority and statutory agencies like the police, civil society organisations and the private sector all make a declaration and commit to putting their residents' human rights and fundamental freedoms at the heart of everything they do.
 A Human Rights City puts the individual in the centre.